zkemail/noir-jwt/README.md

 # Noir JWT Verifier

-[Noir](https://noir-lang.org/) library to verify JWT tokens, and prove claims.
+[Noir](https://noir-lang.org/) library to verify JWT tokens and prove claims.
 Currently only supports RS256 with 2048 bit keys.

-- Supports arbitrary sized inputs.
+- Supports arbitrary sized JWTs.
-- Supports partial SHA hashing on the input to save constraints.
+- Supports partial SHA hashing on the signed data to save constraints.
-- Uses [string_search](https://github.com/noir-lang/noir_string_search) lib to extract and verify claims efficiently.
+- Can extract and verify claims of string, number, and boolean types efficiently.

+### How it works

 You can learn more about JWT [here](https://jwt.io/introduction).
+But in short, JWT is a data structure that contains three parts:
+- Header: contains metadata about the token (JSON object with algorithm and type of token)
+- Payload: contains the claims (JSON key-value pairs)
+- Signature: RSA signature of the header and payload (assuming RS256 algorithm)

+JWT token is a string represented as `base64(header).base64(payload).base64(signature)`.

+This noir library takes the signed data (which is `base64(header).base64(payload)`),  signature and the public key and verifies the signature (RSA-SHA256 verification).

+There are utility methods to extract or verify claims from the payload, which is powered by the [string_search](https://github.com/noir-lang/noir_string_search) lib.

 ## Installation